How Arsenal’s seven summer signings have fared so far this season

 And the midfielder has made a solid start to life in England, making 19 appearances in all competitions, and was necessary when both Thomas Partey and Granit Xhaka picked up suspensions during January’s midfield crisis.

 “Sambi has shown a really quick adaptation, a lot of intelligence since he came and courage,” Arteta told Football.London in November 2021.

 “He’s a player constantly trying to affect the game in the right way.
 It was a big task to ask him to play the number of minutes that he’s done in the league already in such a short space of time.

 “But he’s showing he’s capable of doing and he’s handling the situation really impressively.”

 Biereth was signed as an academy player from Fulham and is already looking like a lethal goalscorer in the academy.

 With seven goals and five assists in 16 under-23 games this season already, the Swedish forward looks like a serious option for Arsenal’s attack in the future and even made the bench during the Carabao Cup tie against Liverpool.

 Many pairs of eyebrows were raised heavenwards when Arsenal forked out £50million for White during the close season.

-The centre-back had impressed at both Leeds and Brighton, and was a late inclusion in England’s Euro 2020 squad, but a wretched debut at Brentford didn’t exactly promise great things.
+The centre-back had impressed at both Leeds and Brighton, and was a late inclusion in England’s Euro 2020 squad, but a wretched debut at Brentford didn’t do much to silence his critics.